How to Plan the Perfect Road Trip in Austria

 Driving in Austria – Things You Need to Know

 🚗 Austria has a toll system on the highways.
-It is important to check if you are headed towards a road with toll.
+It is important to check if you are headed towards a road with a toll.
 Make sure to buy a pass at a gas station beforehand!
-Most rental cars however do have one anyways.
+Most rental cars however do have one anyway.
 You can also pay the toll online.

 🚗 Driving in Austria is relatively easy.
 However, in winter the roads can be difficult.

-🚗 During winter months, you are obliged to put on winter tires on your car.
-If you have year-round-tires, like we do, you are legally fine, but driving gets difficult.
+🚗 During winter months, you are obliged to put winter tires on your car.
+If you have year-round tires, like we do, you are legally fine, but driving gets difficult.

 🚗 Our max speed limit on the highway is 130 km/h.
 If there is no sign, then this is your limit (unlike in Germany, where you have no limit).